Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Discussion and Conclusion

 Nevertheless, the investigation of this parameter aims to understand how the models would change with different nonpotential magnetic fields imposed.
 We do not intend to infer a single parameter that can best fit the observation, nor do we expect that a single parameter that is constant in time and space can describe the various situations in real active regions.
-In the future, it would be interesting to compare current results with models driven by the electric field obtained via, for example, the PDFI method \citep{Kazachenko+al:2014,Fisher+al:2020}, which has been applied to model active regions of major eruptions \citep[e.g., ][]{Afanasyev+al:2023}.
+In the future, it would be interesting to compare the current results with those of models driven by the electric field obtained via, for example, the characteristic data-driven boundary developed by \citet{Tarr+al:2024} or the PDFI method \citep{Kazachenko+al:2014,Fisher+al:2020}, which has been applied to model active regions of major eruptions \citep[e.g., ][]{Afanasyev+al:2023}.